spacetelescope/pandokia/doc/source/intro.rst

 .. figure:: complex_dfd.png

    This figure shows the elements of Pandokia in more detail.
-The dashed line marks the boundary of the machine on which the database resides.
-All tasks that interact directly with the database are run on this machine.
+The dashed line marks the boundary of the server that hosts the web interface.

 In addition to the standard test-import-browse data flow, some additional flows provide enhanced bookkeeping.